JusticeDAO-LLC/complaint-generator/docs/PAYLOAD_CONTRACTS.md

 - `drafting_readiness.sections[*].warnings[*].severity` distinguishes soft filing warnings from harder blockers so degraded-mode drafting can remain usable.
 - `review_links.dashboard_url` points to the review dashboard for the current user context, while `review_links.claims[*]` and `review_links.sections[*]` provide claim-specific and section-specific review URLs for non-browser consumers, each paired with normalized `review_intent` metadata.
 - `review_intent` is a top-level server-rendered review focus chosen from the current readiness warnings so the browser can restore the most relevant review destination before the operator clicks a follow-up link.
 - `document_optimization` is present only when agentic optimization is enabled.
-It records the actor/mediator/critic loop outcome, selected backend (`upstream_agentic` when the `ipfs_datasets_py.optimizers.agentic` classes are importable, otherwise `local_fallback`), accepted iteration count, final score, optimized sections, packet-projection render context, section-level support history, router availability, and optional IPFS trace metadata.
+It records the actor/mediator/critic loop outcome, selected backend (`upstream_agentic` when the `ipfs_datasets_py.optimizers.agentic` classes are importable, otherwise `local_fallback`), accepted iteration count, final score, optimized sections, packet-projection render context, section-level support history, router availability, concrete router usage diagnostics (`router_usage`), and optional IPFS trace metadata.
+- `document_optimization.upstream_optimizer.stage_provider_selection` shows whether actor/critic provider hints came from explicit request config or the upstream optimizer router, and which normalized llm_router provider name was resolved for each stage.
 - `artifacts.affidavit_docx`, `artifacts.affidavit_pdf`, and `artifacts.affidavit_txt` are companion affidavit exports emitted when the matching complaint formats are requested; they follow the same artifact schema and download URL rules as the primary complaint files.
 - `artifacts[*].download_url` is added by the document API layer only when the generated file path is inside the managed generated-documents directory.